-Now that you have created the space for your compact vegetable garden, it’s time to plant it!
-The small space vegetable gardening ideas you may have probably do not include plants like corn, as corn takes up a lot of space.
-You will need to select smaller plants like bell peppers, tomatoes, and onions instead of corn, pumpkins, or watermelon.
-Here are some vegetable garden ideas for small spaces:
+Now that you've carved out a spot for your small home garden, it’s time to sow the seeds of your dreams!
+Your small space gardening ideas may not include plants like corn, which requires ample room.
+Opt for smaller plants like bell peppers, tomatoes, and onions instead of space-hungry corn, pumpkins, or watermelon.
+Here are some fruitful small vegetable garden ideas for limited spaces:

-If you do not get good sunlight, don’t worry, there are several plants that thrive in the shade!
-Almost all leafy greens grow well in the shade.
-These include plants such as kale, arugula, and spinach.
-Leafy greens are like your own superhero.
-They help with heart, lung, bone, immune, and skin health.
-Kale also contains a lot of protein, which is good to know if you don’t have easy access to meats or other protein-packed foods.
-If SHTF, it will be important that you are intaking a lot of leafy greens.
+If your plot doesn't get much sunlight, don’t worry, there are numerous plants that thrive in the shade!
+Nearly all leafy greens flourish in shaded conditions.
+These superfoods, such as kale, arugula, and spinach, are vital for heart, lung, bone, immune, and skin health.
+Kale also offers a generous amount of protein, making it an excellent substitute if you don’t have easy access to meats or other protein-rich foods.
+If the unexpected happens, it will be crucial to consume plenty of leafy greens.

 Another great option for what to plant in a small garden in a shaded area is root vegetables.
-Root vegetables are beets, carrots, potatoes, turnips, etc. Potatoes are great for preppers to plant because they are high in calories and provide lots of energy.
+Root vegetables are beets, carrots, potatoes, turnips, etc. Potatoes are great for preppers to plant because they have the minimum calories to survive and still provide lots of energy.
 Root vegetables are also really hard to mess up, so these are usually a safe bet.

 Herbs also do well in a shady garden.
 Who says that just because you are rationing food that it has to taste bad?
 Herbs will enhance any meal you will make and they are super easy to grow.
 However, herbs are probably better to be planted in a pot than in the actual garden so they don’t take up so much room in your garden.
 Be extra careful when growing mint, because it will take over your garden in the blink of an eye!

 Tomatoes are next up on the list.
 Just one tomato plant can produce up to 20 pounds of tomatoes!
 Tomatoes are also so versatile.
-They can be canned, sun-dried, and frozen to be preserved.
+They can be canned, sun-dried, and frozen to be preserved or having it in food wax to last longer.
 Tomatoes are a great source of potassium, which is great because if you live in the United States, you probably can’t grow bananas.

 You may be wondering why we have spent so much time talking about planting vegetables for small gardens and not really touching on fruits.
 The reason is that most fruits grow on bushes or trees.
 Both of these take a lot of time and a lot of room to grow—which you may not have.
-You may be better off stocking up on freeze-dried fruit buckets from Valley Food Storage instead of growing your own for this reason.
+You may be better off stocking up on freeze dried fruit buckets from Valley Food Storage instead of growing your own for this reason.
 Meat is also going to be a hot commodity when SHTF, especially in suburbia and the city, because there are usually strict laws about owning farm animals in these areas.
-We suggest storing freeze-dried meat if you live in a city for this reason.
+We suggest storing freeze-dried meat.